On Location in the Indian Ocean Islands

 Maldives - Emirates Airlines is the most popular with flights via Dubai.
-There are flights out of 10 cities in the US to Dubai every day and then multiple flights each day between Dubai and Maldives (4 hours).
-As such, there’s almost always a nice connection.
-Other airlines that fly to the Maldives are Etihad, Qatar, Turkish, British Airways, Singapore Air, Sri Lankan Air, Bangkok Air, and more!
-Flights are always being added.
+There are flights from over 10 cities in the US to Dubai every day and then multiple flights each day between Dubai and Maldives (4 hours).
+Other airlines that fly to the Maldives are Etihad, Qatar, Turkish, British Airways, Singapore Air, Cathay Pacific, Sri Lankan Air, Bangkok Air, and more!

 Seychelles - Emirates Airlines is the most popular as well.
 There are flights everyday between Dubai and Seychelles (4.5 hours).
-There are also flights on Etihad Air, Turkish Air, Sri Lankan Air, and flights via Africa that connect with Johannesburg, Nairobi, and Ethiopia.
+There are also flights on Etihad Air, Turkish Air, Sri Lankan Air, Ethiopian Airlines, and Kenyan Airways.

 Mauritius - Emirates Air has flights as do a number of carriers out of the Middle East, Europe, and South Africa.